-The sale and assignment was perfected (fi: "julkivarmistus") by notifying the Debtors of such sale and directing the Debtors to make payments to the Purchaser or to its order.
-Since the Financed Vehicles are in the possession of the Debtors, the transfer of the title to the Financed Vehicles was also perfected by notifying the Debtors of the sale (lat: "traditio longa manu").
-Under the Original Auto Portfolio Purchase Agreement, the Seller agreed to deliver such notices by mailing them on or about the relevant Purchase Date and, within seven (7) days from the transfer of the Portfolio to the Purchaser, has given instructions to the Finnish Transport and Communications Agency to register the Purchaser as the owner of each Financed Vehicle in the Vehicle Register.
+The sale and assignment will be perfected (fi: "julkivarmistus") by notifying the Debtors of such sale and directing the Debtors to make payments to the Purchaser or to its order.
+Since the Financed Vehicles are in the possession of the Debtors, the transfer of the title to the Financed Vehicles will also be perfected by notifying the Debtors of the sale (lat: "traditio longa manu").
+Under the Auto Portfolio Purchase Agreement, the Seller agrees to deliver such notices by mailing them on or about the relevant Purchase Date and, within seven (7) days from the transfer of the relevant Purchased HP Contract to the Purchaser, to give instructions to the Finnish Transport and Communications Agency to register the Purchaser as the owner of each Financed Vehicle in the Vehicle Register.